MartinPetkov/GCTF2021BeginnersQuestWriteups/16-misc-hash-meee/README.md

 This challenge comes with...nothing.
 Just the instructions.

 We are asked to produce 2 different strings, both starting with `gctf`, that have the same [MD5](https://en.wikipedia.org/wiki/MD5) hashes.
-A [hash function](https://en.wikipedia.org/wiki/Hash_function) maps data to a fixed size value and a "hash" is the output of applying that function on some data (i.e. our two strings), but in the context of computer security "hashing" almost invariably refers to [cryptographic hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+A [hash function](https://en.wikipedia.org/wiki/Hash_function) maps data to a fixed size value and a "hash" is the output of applying that function to some data (i.e. our two strings), but in the context of computer security "hashing" almost invariably refers to [cryptographic hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 Given that, this challenge seems impossible when considering one of the properties of a hash function:

 ```
 * It is infeasible to find two different messages with the same hash value